 According to Indiana Codes (IC 20-34-3-3 and 20-34-3-2) children may receive an exemption from immunization requirements for medical or religious reasons.
 A physician is required to sign the request for medical exemption.
-The parent/guardian is required to sign the request for exemption for religious reasons.
-These forms can be found in the nurse's office or during your online registration.
-In the event of a disease outbreak, students who have not received required immunizations through exemptions may be excluded from school for the duration of the outbreak.
+The parent/guardian is required to sign the request for religious objection-.
+These forms are available in the nurse's office, on the NPUSC website, or during online registration.
+In the event of a disease outbreak, students with exemptions may be excluded from school for the duration of the outbreak.